Night Wings

 The vibration spreads across my wings, until it touches the patterns of black knives.

-Now, I know, it’s time to be the great bird.
+It’s time to be the great bird.

 I release a great cry, and take the full pattern body of the Kishla.